surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 ### Combulator

-The Combulator effect is somewhat similar to the [Resonator](#resonator) in that it is also made of 3 filters, however this algorithm uses comb filters.
+Combulator effect is somewhat similar to the [Resonator](#resonator) in that it is also made of three filter bands.
+However, it uses comb filters instead.
-Those filters are tuned to a master center pitch and two offsets, each with an individual mix and with comb 2 and 3 having individual pan.
+These three filters are tuned to a center pitch and two offsets, each with its own gain control, and combs 2 and 3 with individual pan.
-A common use case is to use a keytrack modulation source like **Highest Key** to modulate the center pitch.
-In addition to following the signal sent in by the effect, the Combultor can add extra noise to the combs.
-The circuit implements an envelope follower on the input and mixes noise in based on that envelope and the **Extra Noise** parameter.
+A common use case is to use a monophonic (scene-level) modulation source like **Highest Key** to modulate the center pitch.
+The circuit also implements an envelope follower on the input siganl, and mixes additional noise in based on the followed envelope and the **Extra Noise** parameter.

 |--- |--- |--- |